cferdinandi/gulp-boilerplate/README.md

 }
 ```

 *__Note:__ `devDependencies` are the dependencies Gulp uses.
 Don't change these or you'll break things.
-If any of the other lines are removed, make sure to remove reference to them under "var banner" in gulpfile.js or gulp watch won't run.*
+If any of the other fields are removed, make sure to remove reference to them under "var banner" in gulpfile.js or gulp watch won't run.*

 ### JavaScript